7 Critical Mistakes Homeowners Make During the Permitting Process

 When applying for a Shed Installation permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in New Castle County may vary slightly from municipality to municipality, standard US zoning dictates that: Accessory structures under 120 or 200 square feet often bypass building permits, but almost always require a zoning permit to ensure they are not built too close to the property line.
+Key code points for a Shed Installation in New Castle County: Accessory structures under 120 or 200 square feet often bypass building permits, but almost always require a zoning permit to ensure they are not built too close to the property line.

 Estimated processing time in New Castle County: 2 to 4 weeks.